 Irish-born Buttsy Butler is one of Europe’s finest drift racers.
-Sponsored by Monster Energy alongside legendary hoonigan Ken Block, Buttsy taught himself to drift in none other than the Toyota Corolla GT Coupé (AE86) and now drives an ultra-rare Soarer.
+Sponsored by Monster Energy alongside legendary hoonigan Ken Block, Buttsy taught himself to drift in a Toyota Corolla GT Coupé (AE86) and now drives an ultra-rare Soarer.

 When I was 18 I took out a loan and bought myself an AE86

-We took five with Buttsy in the motorsport paddock of the Goodwood Festival of Speed to talk opposite lock, 2JZ and find about his journey from the streets of Waterford to the global motorsport stage.
+We took five with Buttsy at the Goodwood Festival of Speed to talk opposite lock, 2JZ engines and find about his journey from the streets of Waterford to the global motorsport stage.

-Toyota Blog: Hi Buttsy.
-Can you tell us what got you into drifting and how did you hone your skill?
+Toyota Blog: Can you tell us what got you into drifting and how did you hone your skill?

 I went online and researched rear-wheel drive cars and then in 2002, when I was 18, I went to the bank, took out a loan and bought myself a 1986 Corolla AE86.